 Use a hot glue gun to assemble the train.
 Last year, I attached the train wheels before spraying the entire train black.
 This year, I first spray painted the wheels silver, and then hand painted the black spokes with acrylic paint.
 After everything was dry, I attached the wheels under the trim pieces with a hot glue gun.

 Next, I used turquoise washi tape to make two stripes on the train.
 After that is complete, it’s time to add numbers.
 This was the most crucial part of the train for Maxwell.
 He loves numbers, and really wanted a three and a four.
 I cut the numbers out of grey foam and hot glued them to the side of the train.
 Last but not least, you will need straps to hold the train on the kiddo’s shoulders.
 I used black felt that I had on hand to make the straps this year.
 Last year, I cut the handles off of an old reusable bag, and that worked great too.
+I used a hot glue gun to attach the straps to the inside of the train.

 Add a red bandana and a conductor style hat and bam… you’ve got yourself a train!
 Chuga chuga choo choo!
 It’s fair to note, that I do not let Maxwell play on the train tracks.
 He was actually very nervous about this photo shoot since I always make such a big deal about not playing anywhere near the tracks much less allow him to walk on the tracks themselves.